demisto/content/Packs/PaloAltoNetworks_IoT3rdParty/Scripts/SendPANWIoTDevicesToCiscoISE/README.md

-This script takes in PANW IoT cloud devices as input and exports them as Endpoints with custom attributes in Cisco ISE
+This script takes PANW IoT cloud devices as input and exports them as endpoints with custom attributes in Cisco ISE.

 ## Script Data
 ---